10 Best AWS RDS Alternatives for Managed Postgres (Reviewed)

 Best for

 Teams building for users in Asia or the Middle East who want a database in-region, in-country data residency, and a predictable flat bill.
 If you are weighing it directly against RDS, Nearbase vs AWS RDS compares the cost and latency in Asia.
+It falls short in a few places too.
+There is no free tier to try before paying.
+No published SOC 2, ISO 27001, or HIPAA certification exists yet, which matters for a compliance-heavy buyer.
+It is also newer than the hyperscalers, so third-party tooling and integrations are thinner today.
 Less of a fit if your users sit mostly in the US or Europe, where a provider with a bigger local footprint will serve them better.

 Amazon Aurora is AWS’s own answer to the limits of RDS: a hyperscaler database built to scale further than standard RDS.
 It is PostgreSQL- and MySQL-compatible, with storage that grows automatically and replicates across availability zones.
 For a team already deep in AWS, it is the lowest-friction move because the tooling, IAM, and networking are identical.